Generic Name: ciprofloxacin hydrochloride

 - inhalational anthrax

-- Studies of Ciprofloxacin Tablets for use in the treatment of plague and anthrax were done in animals only, because plague and anthrax could not be studied in people.
+- Studies of ciprofloxacin for use in the treatment of plague and anthrax were done in animals only, because plague and anthrax could not be studied in people.

-- Ciprofloxacin Tablets are also used in children younger than 18 years of age to treat complicated urinary tract and kidney infections or who may have breathed in anthrax germs, have plague or have been exposed to plague germs.
+- Ciprofloxacin is also used in children younger than 18 years of age to treat complicated urinary tract and kidney infections or who may have breathed in anthrax germs, have plague or have been exposed to plague germs.

-- Children younger than 18 years of age have a higher chance of getting bone, joint, or tendon (musculoskeletal) problems such as pain or swelling while taking Ciprofloxacin Tablets.
-Ciprofloxacin Tablets should not be used as the first choice of antibacterial medicine in children under 18 years of age.
+- Children younger than 18 years of age have a higher chance of getting bone, joint, or tendon (musculoskeletal) problems such as pain or swelling while taking ciprofloxacin.
+Ciprofloxacin should not be used as the first choice of antibacterial medicine in children under 18 years of age.

-- Have ever had a severe allergic reaction to an antibacterial medicine known as a fluoroquinolone, or are allergic to ciprofloxacin hydrochloride or any of the ingredients in Ciprofloxacin Tablets.
-See the end of this Medication Guide for a complete list of ingredients in Ciprofloxacin Tablets.
+- Have ever had a severe allergic reaction to an antibacterial medicine known as a fluoroquinolone, or are allergic to ciprofloxacin hydrochloride or any of the ingredients in ciprofloxacin.
+See the end of this Medication Guide for a complete list of ingredients in ciprofloxacin.

-What should I tell my healthcare provider before taking Ciprofloxacin Tablets?
+What should I tell my healthcare provider before taking ciprofloxacin?

-Before you take Ciprofloxacin Tablets, tell your healthcare provider if you:
+Before you take ciprofloxacin, tell your healthcare provider if you:

 - have tendon problems